AustenLamacraft/tqm-quarto/README.md

 - [X] Sun Woo correction in first lecture (normalization factor)
 - [X] Add $\hbar =1$ warning!!
 - [X] Add advice to complete exercises
 - [ ] Build problems with PDF.
 How to fix?
+I've tried `quarto render notes --to pdf` from the command line
 - [X] Favicon for site
 - [ ] FQHE animation not working
 - [ ] Fix cot / tan disagreement between spin models lectures and slides